 Which one to choose?
 Venom vs Viper

-When looking at the Vortex Venom vs Viper, it is essential to understand the durability of the scopes, and their reliability is generally identical because they are from the same manufacturer.
-Although, each of these scopes is designed for various kinds of individuals.
+When looking at the Vortex Venom vs Viper, it is essential to understand the durability of the red dot, and their reliability is generally identical because they are from the same manufacturer.
+Although, each of these red dot sights is designed for various kinds of individuals.

 The Venom gives plenty of flexibility for individuals who own both long-range rifles and shotguns as well as handguns.